BenOlson101/benjolson_final_sprint1/README.md

-# benjolson_final_sprint1
+# BenOlson102_HW
-This is my first sprint of three for my final project in Digital Product Management
+This is our week 6 Homework